 "While we are very disappointed about this decision, we have to consider that the transfer of the administration of the European Parliament would entail quarantine for all staff upon their return to Brussels," Sassoli said in a statement.

 The next session slated for 14-17 September will take place in the Brussels seat of the European parliament.

-The question of moving thousands of MEPs and staff members from Brussels to Strasbourg has often been the subject of controversy over both the financial and environmental cost.
+The question of moving hundreds of MEPs and staff members from Brussels to Strasbourg has often been the subject of controversy over both the financial and environmental cost.

 Speaking to Euronews ahead of the decision MEP Juan Lopez Aguilar (Spain, S&D) showed his dislike for the monthly move:

 "We do it because we are obliged to.
 We don't go to Strasbourg because we like it, we do it because we have to, because there is a clause in the European treaty that says the plenary takes place in Strasbourg."

 However, there are those who defend the symbolism of the second seat.
 French MEP Natalie Loiseau told Euronews that it is the 'beating heart of democracy'.